MatthewGRowe/CleanWeb/content/html/html1.md

 +++
-title = 'Get Started with HTML, CSS and Javascript!' date = 2025-01-13T12:42:36+01:00
+title = 'Get Started with HTML, CSS and Javascript!' date = 2022-01-13T12:42:36+01:00

 # Theme-Defined params
 # Link is case sensitive!
 thumbnail = "img/html/cover1.jpg" #Thumbnail image

-lead = "Get up and running with HTML, CSS and Javascript, this guide will enable you to build a simple interactive website.
-This guide has been written to enable you to work through the creation of an interactive website.
-Feel free to add features and adjust the settings in the template.
-There is a Zip file of basics included in link." # Lead text
+lead = "Get up and running with HTML, CSS and Javascript, this guide will enable you to build a simple interactive website." # Lead text

 comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page